kgsws/kgdoom/manual/readme.md

 - Every mobj can have its own inventory and armor.
 - Inventory item can be any mobjtype that has maxcount other than zero.
   - When count reaches zero, item is removed from inventory.
   - Negative maxcount is undepletable and will be kept even if count reaches zero.
-Used for ammo sice HUD expects ammo to exist even when depleted.
+Used for ammo, sice HUD expects ammo to exist even when depleted.
+#### damage scale
+- New damage resistence / weakness system was added.
+  - There are up to 32 damage types.
+  - Any mobj has its own damage scale for each mobj.
+  - Before damage is subtracted from healt and armor, it is multiplied by corresponding scaler.
+  - This does not affect damage thrust.
+  - Damage can be scaled to 0% for no damage at all.
+Damage thrust is still unaffected.
+  - Damage can be scaled to negative values for healing.
+Healing will not exceed maximum health defined in mobjtype for this mobj.
+  - Since healing is not damage, here is no damage thrust anymore.
+  - Damage types are indexed from 1, as Lua tables are.
+  - Index values outside limits (0 or more than 32) are pure damage with no scaling.
 #### values
 - angles
   - Angles are specified in range 0 - 8191.
 This is a whole circle.
+  - Angles can use decimal point.
 - fixed
   - Any fixed point values can use decimal point in Lua.
 #### globals